 The modern presentation landscape is facing a crisis of engagement.
 In an era defined by the "attention economy," presenters are fighting an asymmetric battle against the distraction ecosystem inherent in their audience's devices.
-Research indicates that the "second screen"—once hailed as an engagement booster—has become a primary vector for distraction.

 The "Second Screen" Problem